 In town there are so many cute shops, from Maine Sea Bags to Sherman’s Books, along with other gift shops, galleries, and boutiques.
 You will also have your choice of restaurants including Mine Oyster, Kaler’s Lobster, Boathouse Bistro, Ports of Italy, and Shannon’s Unshelled.
 For lunch, I would recommend eating fresh seafood outside at Boothbay Lobster Wharf.
 It is across the bay from town but you can easily walk across the pedestrian bridge connecting the two sides of town.

-A very popular thing to do in Boothbay Harbor is take a whale watching tour.
+A very popular thing to do in Boothbay Harbor is to take a whale watching tour.
 However, since I’ve been whale watching many times, on this trip I opted for a puffin cruise with Cap’n Fish out to wildlife preserve on Eastern Egg Rock instead.
 This 2.5 hour cruise passes by lighthouses on the way, with opportunities to see dolphin or even whales.
 The boat is large so it can only get so close to the island, however the puffins often raft up in the water along the shore so you are bound to see plenty of puffins.
 Just bring along some good binoculars or a super zoom lens because puffins are small and you won’t get to see their cute, colorful beaks without a little assistance.

 After my puffin cruise, I drove 15 minutes over to Glidden Point Oyster Farm on the Damariscotta River.
-Ideally I wanted to take a oysters and wine tasting cruise with Damariscotta River Cruises, but unfortunately they weren’t running on the day I was in town.
+Ideally, I wanted to take a oysters and wine tasting cruise with Damariscotta River Cruises, but unfortunately, they weren’t running on the day I was in town.
 So an oyster farm tour seemed like the next best thing!

 Eighty percent of Maine’s oysters are farmed in the Damariscotta River!
 My tour at Glidden Point Oyster Farm explained why the river was the perfect spot for oysters and its history that goes back thousands of years to pre-Colonial times.
 After learning about the farming process, I stepped up to the window to order some oysters to taste on their outdoor patio.
 I even learned to shuck an oyster!
 And I was thrilled to learn that Glidden Point ships nationwide.

-If you have more time to stay in the area, or prefer a quieter town versus Boothbay Harbor, Damariscotta has a very cute but small downtown.
+If you have more time to stay in the area or prefer a quieter town versus Boothbay Harbor, Damariscotta has a very cute but small downtown.
 Stop into the Maine Coast Book Shop and Sheepscot River Pottery.
 You can also visit the Whaleback Shell Midden State Historic Site.

 You can stay at the Newcastle Inn and have dinner at King Eider’s Pub or Newcastle Publick House.
 Locals love Shuck Station Raw Bar and if you want to head a little out of town for some beer tasting, stop into Oxbow Brewing Company at their rural farmhouse brewery.